vimpunk/cratetorrent/DESIGN.md

 session communicate with each other via async `mpsc` channels.
-This is necessary as a peer connection is spawned on another task, which from the point of view of the borrow checker is as though it were spawned on another thread, so we can't just call methods of peer session without further synchronization.
+This is necessary as a peer connection is spawned on another task, which from the point of view of the borrow checker is as though it were spawned on another thread (which it may well be), so we can't just call methods of peer session without synchronization.

 It would be possible to spawn the peer task [locally](https://docs.rs/tokio/0.2.20/tokio/task/fn.spawn_local.html), but we'd